Malli-Learn/NN/README.md

 ### Model 1 - With initail Data
   - Constructed using 8 layers
   - Total params: 1,172,265
-  - Used loss funcation <b> SparseCategoricalCrossentropy <b> as it is Suitable for multi-class classification problems
+  - Used loss funcation <b> SparseCategoricalCrossentropy </b> as it is Suitable for multi-class classification problems

  #### Finding
   - Model is OverFit, By seeing the graphs